 The good news is that you don’t have to be a professional athlete to apply the life-changing lessons that Dr. Selk has developed; instead, the “mentally tough” exercises are available for everyone to use, whether you’re a student, athlete, CEO, or anywhere in between.

 We asked Dr. Selk to share tips on how to become mentally tough, and he was happy to give us a training session.

-The second most important trait is that they learn to judge themselves on process instead of product.
-Even though we live in a product or result oriented society, what research shows, and dating all the way back to what John Wooden found is that when a person will put most of their emphasis on the process, or what it takes on a daily basis to achieve a desired result, they’re more likely to achieve it.
+The second most important trait is that they learn to judge themselves on the process instead of the product.
+Even though we live in a product or result-oriented society, what research shows, and dating all the way back to what John Wooden found is that when a person will put most of their emphasis on the process, or what it takes on a daily basis to achieve the desired result, they’re more likely to achieve it.
 For athletics this means really focusing on preparation, giving 100% in training, making sure you’re physically and mentally more prepared than the competition.
-When a person will emphasize those process oriented goals they have a lot more control and a lot more success as a result of it.
-So, the highly successful focus on process more than product.
+When a person will emphasize those process-oriented goals they have a lot more control and a lot more success as a result of it.
+So, the highly successful focus on process more than the product.

 “This is what we know; people who are mentally tough are happier, healthier and more successful.
 I love this statistic; people who are mentally tough live up to fourteen years longer than people who are not mentally tough.” – Dr. Jason Selk

 What are a few easy things our readers can do to improve their life right now?

 Let’s start at the beginning.
 It’s really important for a person to know what their top priorities in life are.
 I’m a big believer in Channel Capacity.
 Channel capacity states that we really won’t have much luck managing more than three major concepts at a time.
 When we talk about the priorities in a person’s life, I really encourage every client I work with to come up with those three most important things in your life.
 It could be your relationship with your wife and kids, your relationship with yourself, and your career.
 Those are the three that I come across most often in my clients.